 Many of the colleges and academic departments at the university also provide a required or optional Transfer Student First-Year Experience course.
-Participation in these courses will be addressed during Virtual Advising and Course Registration in summer.
+Participation in these courses will be addressed at Transfer Orientation sessions.
 The courses are designed to get transfer students acclimated to their new surroundings and get them up to speed on such areas as university policies and protocol, support facilities, research opportunities, community resources and service opportunities in the region, academic deadlines, student success strategies, and learning skills development.
 With so many extracurricular activities available, as well as career fairs, undergraduate research, internship opportunities, and the search for graduate schools, the first-year courses help transfer students prioritize their choices.
 There are free campus-wide programs for transfer students designed to connect you to the VT community.
 For more information about these programs, visit the Transfer Advising website.
 Take your first step toward academic success by contacting your advisor today!